AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

-For configuration of the experiments we used [Hydra](https://hydra.cc/) as our tool to manage the configuration of the various parameters of the model.
+For configuration of the experiments, we used [Hydra](https://hydra.cc/) as our tool to manage the configuration of the various parameters of the model.
 To train our model we call `python src/models/train_model_PL.py`.
-This will automatically call the training script with the relevant parameters and save everything in an output folder `ouputs/<date>/<time>`, this made it easy for us to remember which settings each experiment was run with.
-Additionally, we also implemted some path information in this files which made it easier for us to switch between training locally, for testing, and on the cloud.
+This will automatically call the training script with the relevant parameters and save everything in an output folder `outputs/<date>/<time>`, this made it easy for us to remember which settings each experiment was run with.
+Additionally, we also implemented some path information in these files which made it easier for us to switch between training locally, for testing, and on the cloud.

 ### Question 13